Hampshire and Isle of Wight Constabulary: Vehicles and livery

+In 1965, the constabulary purchased four Volvo 121 Amazon estates.
+This provoked controversy from the public and the government, as until then, all forces had used domestic cars (Austin, Jaguar, MG, Rover, Wolseley).

 Historically, the force had used a distinctive vehicle paint scheme of retro-reflective red and white diagonal stripes above a retro-reflective chequered blue and white band.
 Since 2005, the standard yellow and blue retro-reflective battenberg markings, together with the force crest on the bonnet, on all marked, operational vehicles.

 Aircraft

 Aviation support is provided by the National Police Air Service established in 2012.

-Hampshire Constabulary had established an Air Support Unit in 1989 operating a fixed wing Britten-Norman BN-2 Islander from a former Royal Naval Air Station at Lee-on-the-Solent.
+Hampshire Constabulary's former air support unit initially operated an Edgley Optica, G-KATY, as an observation platform in the mid-1980s.
+On 15 May 1985, the aircraft crashed, killing the pilot and police observer.
+Subsequently, Hampshire operated a fixed wing Britten-Norman BN-2 Islander from the former Royal Naval Air Station at Lee-on-the-Solent.
 In March 2001, the Islander was replaced by a Britten-Norman Defender 4000.
 In 2010, the Air Support Unit was disbanded following a decision to establish a joint South East Air Support Unit with Sussex Police and Surrey Police operating two helicopters.

 Strength and recruitment

-As of March 2017, Hampshire Constabulary has 2,896 police officers, 364 special constables, 304 designated officers, 385 police community support officers and 1,421 police staff.
+As of March 2017, Hampshire and Isle of Wight Constabulary has 2,896 police officers, 364 special constables, 304 designated officers, 385 police community support officers and 1,421 police staff.
 By comparison, in 2010, the force had 3,748 police officers, 337 PCSOs and 2,424 police staff.
 The force has reduced its workforce by 23% since 2010, compared to the national average of 15%.
 This has led to some criticism from various sources around central government funding for the force.

-Training for new recruits in Hampshire is conducted at the Support and Training Headquarters at Netley.
-For constables it consists of 15 weeks intensive training and a two-year probationary period that contains further structured training.
-For PCSOs it consists of six weeks training and a one-year probationary period.
-For special constables it consists of seven months of training during weeknights and weekends, and a two-year probationary period or less, dependent on the number of tours of duty.